Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 ## Things to monitor visually

+> Obtaining a complete picture about the stat of an application

 - The volume of successful logins on the website.
 - The volume of unsuccessful logins on the website.
 - A geographic map illustrating where the activity is coming from.
 - A pie chart displaying the specific pages of the website that are being accessed.

+- `source="demo_winlogs.csv" signature="An account was successfully logged on" | stats count as total` Once you get this send it to the dashboard pannel.
+For the first time you will have to select the 'new' option